molpopgen/libsequence/REVISION_HISTORY.md

 * Fixed issues with Sequence::Comeron95 that made it impossible to allocate on the stack.
 * Removed threaded implementation of the l-Haf statistic, as the naive approach didn't speed things up.
+* Weights on stop codons used in Grantham distance calculations is now configurable, and defaults to the max value of a double.
+Previous library versions arbitrarily used 999.0.
+* PolySIM::ThetaL now correctly will not include fixed differences in the calculation.

 ## libsequence 1.8.9